 EE 406 Introduction to Computer and Network Security (3) Review basic network mechanisms, introduce basic cryptography concepts, and study algorithms and protocols used in computer and network security.
-Discuss practical security mechanisms, including SSL, web security.
+Discuss practical security mechanisms.
 A-F only.
-Pre: consent.
 (Once a year)

 EE 415 Digital Signal Processing (4) (3 Lec, 1 3-hr Lab) Discrete-time signals and systems, sampling, Z-transform, transform, transform analysis of linear time-invariant systems, filter design, discrete Fourier transform, and computation of discrete Fourier transform.
 Repeatable one time.
 Pre: 315 and 342 (or concurrent), or consent.

 EE 416 Introduction to Digital Image Processing (3) Digital image representation, intensity transformations, spatial filtering, filtering in the frequency domain, image restoration, color spaces and transformations, the fast wavelet transform, image compression.
 Pre: 315 (or equivalent) or consent.

 EE 417 Introduction to Optimization (3) Application of linear, nonlinear and integer optimization models and algorithms to communications, control, signal processing, computer networking, financial engineering, manufacturing, production and distribution systems.
 CE, EE, ME, or CBA majors only.
 Pre: MATH 307 or consent.
 (Alt. years)